lnalborczyk/phd_thesis/docs/index.md

 # Welcome {-}

-This book, when finished, will contain my dissertation research.
+This book, when finished, will contain my PhD thesis.